weisrc/project-wrover/README.md

 All of this is done in hope of reducing the number of corrupted frames.
 I also changed the mode keys to be more unique and hence more entropy to reduce the chance of mode misinterpretation.

+#### B.10.3.
+ESP WebSocket Unresponsive

+Early on, the camera frames were sent based on an interval.
+Eventually, the WebSocket would become unresponsive.
+This is because the ESP32 was attempting to send faster than it can transmit, filling its internal buffer.
+Therefore, I changed the implementation to send the next frame only after the previous frame has been sent.
+This is done by client asking for the next frame after receiving the previous frame.
+As a result, the framerate is now dependent on the network speed.

 ## C. AVR (ATmega8515)

 ### C.3.
 Objective